AlexTeboul/lark-health-case-study/README.md

 * In this colab notebook, I create a Users table that seeks to emulate the type of data that might be found at Lark Health.
 * Specifically, I use this notebook to generate 2000 users (male and female) alongside real-world appropriate features like age, height, BMI, a1c, etc.
 * The dataset is further split by a cohort column.
 Cohort A represents a scenario where men are not engaging as much with the features of the app, as indicated by lower total_conversations, total_meals_logged, total_weight_measurements, total_missions_completed, percentage_healthy_meals_consumed, and ultimately a net_promotor_score (How likely you are to recommend the app to someone else on a scale from 1 to 10)
+* **Insights:**
+  * The start and end dates will show that users sign up typically towards the beginning of each month, but most start dates peak in September.
+Insight is that marketing is not even throughout the year and there's a lull in signups in the late fall and winter that needs to be addressed.
+  * The men in cohortA have lower engagement and do not show improvement at the same rate as the women in cohortA.
+However, after a hypothetical feature change, men in cohortB end up actually outperforming the women.
+The change was successful and can be showed statistically.
+Ignore the dates for this example.

 * **Users**
   * userid, name, sex, age, height, start_date, end_date